Resources For Counselors

-The Early Start Program was mandated by the CSU Board of Trustees in response to numbers of new students requiring remediation in mathematics and English.
+The Early Start Program was mandated by the CSU Board of Trustees in response to numbers of new students requiring preparation in mathematics and English.
 The goals of the Early Start Program include better preparation of new students in mathematics and English by starting in the summer preceding Fall enrollment, provide better assessment of academic preparation and improve students' likelihood of a successful completion of a college degree.

-For full details see the Early Start web site.
+For full details, see the Early Start web site.

-Educational Opportunity Program (EOP)
+Educational Opportunity Program (EOP) and Renaissance Scholars

 Early Assessment Program (EAP)